Anele-e/Anele-e/README.md

-## Hi there I'm Anele✨

-- 🌱 I’m currently upskilling on Umuzi.org
+## Anele Dindili

-- 👯 I’m looking to collaborate on building scalable web applications, integrating APIs, and working with databases
+- I’m looking to collaborate on building scalable web applications, integrating APIs, and working with databases

 ## 🌐 Socials: